kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 did not happen.
 For this reason, I won't be adding states to this table until they certify their results.

-As of November 30, 2016, certified results are available for the following states (plus DC): AR, DE, FL, GA, HI, KY, LA, MI, ND, NH, NM, NV, OK, SC, UT, VT, VA, WY
+As of November 30, 2016, certified results for the following states (plus DC) have been compiled: AR, CT, DE, FL, GA, HI, KY, LA, MI, ND, NH, NM, NV, OK, SC, UT, VT, VA, WY

+Results for the following states are available, but have not been compiled: AL, RI

 The `maps` directory contains some SVG maps created in QGIS, which I will also update.